IIT Gandhinagar: 15 Years of ExcellenceNews

 Integrating Liberal Arts

 Critical thinking is best promoted when we recognize that technology development is rooted in a social context and appreciate the interdisciplinary character of knowledge.
 This recognition is reflected in the IITGN curricula that has the largest liberal arts content of any engineering curricula in the country.
-Among the courses being taught at IITGN include literature and languages (English, Sanskrit, Urdu), Philosophy, Sociology, World Civilisation, Democracy, Indian Heritage, Anthropology, Ancient Indian History, etc., providing a truly rounded education.
+Among the courses being taught at IITGN include literature and languages (English, French, Japanese, Mandarin, Sanskrit, Urdu), Philosophy, Sociology, World Civilization, Democracy, Indian Heritage, Indian Knowledge Systems, Anthropology, Ancient Indian History, Harappan Civilization, etc., providing a truly rounded education.

 image